CorneliusDeng/corneliusdeng.github.io/_pages/about.md

 My research focuses on reinforcement learning, multimodal machine learning, game theory, and LLM-based agents, which are the tangible expressions of my passion for realizing artificial general intelligence.
 My research vision is to integrate reinforcement learning, multimodal machine learning, and game theory, aiming to develop artificial intelligence agents that perceive their environment, learn from multimodal data, improve from human feedback or preferences, coordinate actions for common goals, and adapt dynamically.

 I am currently seeking opportunity to pursue a Ph.D.
-If you're interested in my background and qualifications, please feel free to check my [Curriculum Vitae](../individual/CV.pdf) and [Research Statement](../individual/RS.pdf).
+If you're interested in my background and research, please feel free to check my [Curriculum Vitae](../individual/CV.pdf) and [Research Statement](../individual/RS.pdf).

 # 🔥 News
-- *2024.11*: &nbsp;🎉🎉 I have been selected as Outstanding Graduates of UESTC.
+- *2024.11*: &nbsp;🎉🎉 I am honored with Excellent Postgraduate Student & Outstanding Graduate of UESTC.

 - *2024.05*: &nbsp;🎉🎉 I have been awarded the travel grant by the IEEE Computational Intelligence Society to attend the IEEE World Congress on Computational Intelligence (WCCI) 2024.